jdsimcoe/churchdeploy/README.md

 Unzip and place the resulting unzipped folder directly into /churchdeploy/workspace/themes/

-Then rename that folder to '*active*'
+Then rename that folder to *active*

 #### Server requirements